 In 2019, Google was forced to admit what we knew for nearly a decade: To a search engine, "nofollow" is not a useful signal.
 It hasn't been for a long time.
-Not when the common wisdom is to just apply it everywhere for a potential upside with no downside.
+Not when the common wisdom is to just apply it everywhere for some potential upside with no downside.

 We've come full circle with two new link attributes.
 They're grasping at what might have been.

-rel="ugc" now exists for user-generated content (the specific role that "nofollow" was actually created to serve).
+rel="ugc" now exists for user-generated content (the exact role that "nofollow" was created to serve).

-rel="sponsored" for paid links (maybe the earliest on-record bastardization of "nofollow").
+rel="sponsored" for paid links (repeating the first bastardization of "nofollow").

 At Pubcon 2019, Google's Gary Illyes volunteered a fact that was already known by anybody with access to Ahrefs or Moz: More than half of the links on the web are now marked "nofollow."